philrz/super/book/src/super-sql/operators/debug.md

 and transmits each result to a _debugging output_.
 If `<expr>` is omitted, then each input value is passed unmodified to the debugging output.

+An optional filter may be applied to the values sent to the debugging output, which is specified with Boolean-valued expression `<pred>`.
+In this case, `<pred>` is applied to each input value of the debug operator and only the values for which `<pred>` is true are emitted as `<expr>` to the debugging output.

 When running a query with the [super](../../command/super.md) command, the debugging output is printed to standard error.